 Navigation, Landing, Flood, and other External Lights

-For exterior lighting, such as navigation, anti-collision, taxi, landing, flood, wheel well, logo, and other lights and illuminated areas, Radiant systems ensure illuminance distribution accuracy as well as color compliance in accordance with SAE regulation test points in addition to custom test points.
+For exterior lighting such as navigation, anti-collision, taxi, landing, flood, wheel well, logo, and other lights and illuminated areas, Radiant systems ensure illuminance distribution accuracy and color compliance in accordance with SAE regulation test points, in addition to verifying custom test points.

-Radiant ProMetric cameras paired with compact goniometric systems deliver comprehensive data on light sources from HIDs to LEDs to enable optimal design of external light sources.
+Radiant ProMetric cameras paired with compact goniometric systems deliver comprehensive data on light sources from HIDs to LEDs to help you design of external light source configurations.
 Design engineers can easily generate standard output files for complete near-field modeling, including IES, EULUMDAT (LDT), and Radiant Source Model™ (RSM) files.
 Systems measure luminous intensity distribution patterns and limits and illumination distribution to match requirements for aerospace lighting standards.

 Small Light Sources